defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/100-email-filtering-bypass.md

 IT
 ```

 You can't tell the difference just by looking at it.
-However, if we open it up in vim we can see the diifference.
+However, if we open it up in vim we can see the difference.

 ```txt
 All,